What is the Scottish Government doing for me? (Last update March 2018)

 - Recorded crime in Scotland has reached its lowest level in 41 years.

-- Free prescriptions protected, saves people with chronic conditions over £100 a year.
+- Free prescriptions protected, those with chronic conditions save over £100 a year.

 - Road Equivalent Tariff rolled out to all ferry routes in the Clyde and Hebrides, cutting fares by around 40%.